-Taking inspiration from the tracking sensors in the iPhone, James Park and Eric Friedman founded Fitbit, with the aim of putting the sensors in a smaller package.
+Taking inspiration from the tracking sensors in the iPhone, James Park and Eric Friedman founded Fitbit in 2007, with the aim of putting the sensors in a smaller package.

 Fitbit spent the first two years ramping up production to meet demand.
 They originally launched at TechCrunch 50 conference in 2008 expecting 50 pre-orders, but came away with more than 2,000.

 By 2011, Fitbit was a national brand in the US, available in Best Buy and Walmart.
 It commanded a hefty lead over all other fitness trackers, which it held until the launch of smartwatches and an influx of cheaper brands from China.

 With every Bluetooth update, Fitbit enabled more health and fitness tracking.
 In 2013, Fitbit launched a fitness tracker with a heart-rate sensor, and has since added new sensors to track EDA, temperature, sleep and menstrual cycle.